salsita/node-pg-migrate/README.md

 * `migrations-schema` (`s`) - The schema storing table which migrations have been run (defaults to `public`)
 * `migrations-table` (`t`) - The table storing which migrations have been run (defaults to `pgmigrations`)

+* `check-order` - Check order of migrations before running them.
+(There should be no migration with timestamp lesser than last run migration.)

 See all by running `pg-migrate --help`.